U.S. drops charges in another high-profile Wall Street case

 The case is U.S. v.
 Wey, U.S. District Court, Southern District of New York, No. 15-cr-00611.

-(Reporting by Jonathan Stempel in New York; Editing by Grant McCool and Dan Grebler)
+(Reporting by Jonathan Stempel in New York; Editing by Dan Grebler and Andrew Hay)